dadaismee/vs_blog/src/blog/phd-draft/index.md

 According to @epstein2018, a notion of *convention* was first explicitly used as an alternative to agreement by Pufendorf [-@pufendorf1673], to refer to language and law.
 He synthesized Hobbesian ideas with theological natural law.
 While agreeing that humans are self-interested, he attributed the "law of sociality" to divine mandate, requiring peaceful coexistence despite innate corruption.
 For Pufendorf, natural law obligates humans to form civil societies, with God as the ultimate author of social conventions.
 This introduced a moral dimension absent in Hobbes’s instrumentalist framework, suggesting that conventions are not merely utilitarian but also morally justified.
 His point was that conventions do not need to be explicitly agreed to and might exist and work without their intentional design.
 This intuition has remained largely  unchanged.

-Hume’s theory of social conventions, articulated most prominently in *A Treatise of Human Nature* [@hume2003] and *An Enquiry Concerning the Principles of Morals* (1751), offers a groundbreaking empiricist account of how social norms and institutions emerge organically from human interaction rather than rational design or divine mandate.
+Hume’s theory of social conventions [@hume2003; @hume1998] offers a groundbreaking empiricist account of how conventions emerge organically from human interaction rather than rational design or divine mandate.
 Hume’s analysis hinges on three core premises:

 - the role of custom in shaping behavior
-- the centrality of mutual benefit in solving coordination problems
+- the centrality of mutual benefit
-- the artificiality of conventions
+- the artificiality of conventions.

-These are seen as products of collective habit rather than explicit agreement.
+These are seen as products of collective habit rather than explicit verbal agreement.
 The components form the scaffolding of his theory, which bridges psychology, ethics, and political philosophy.

 Hume’s empiricist framework posits that human understanding arises from sensory impressions and ideas derived from them.
 This extends to social behavior: conventions emerge not from reason but from repeated experiences that cultivate habits.
 For instance, Hume’s iconic example of two individuals rowing a boat illustrates how synchronization arises through trial and error, not prior negotiation:

 > “Two men who pull at the oars of a boat, do it by an agreement or convention, tho’ they have never given promises to each other”[@hume2003].

-However, @schliesser2024 stipulates that this kind of coordination is not backed by "Humean conventions" as they, according to Hume himself[^humean-conventions], require "positive social externality", whereas two burglars could effectively row away from a crime scene.
+However, @schliesser2024 stipulates that this kind of coordination is not backed by "Humean conventions", for they, according to Hume himself[^humean-conventions], require "positive social externality", whereas two burglars could effectively row away from a crime scene.
 We will not focus on this morally-driven notion of conventions.

 [^humean-conventions]: As @hume1998 writes, "It has been asserted by some, that justice arises from human conventions, and proceeds from the voluntary choice, consent, or combination of mankind … if by convention be meant a sense of common interest; which sense each man feels in his own breast, which he remarks in his fellows, and which carries him, in concurrence with others, into a general plan or system of actions, which tends to public utility; it must be owned, that, in this sense, justice arises from human conventions.
 For if it be allowed (what is, indeed, evident) that the particular consequences of a particular act of justice may be hurtful to the public as well as to individuals; it follows, that every man, in embracing that virtue, must have an eye to the whole plan or system, and must expect the concurrence of his fellows in the same conduct and behaviour.
 Did all his views terminate in the consequences of each act of his own, his benevolence and humanity, as well as his self-love, might often prescribe to him measures of conduct very different from those, which are agreeable to the strict rules of right and justice …". @schliesser2024 notes that positive social externality is a requirement for a purely "Humean" convention.

-Over time, repeating patterns solidify into conventions because they resolve practical problems (coordinating labor, establishing property rights) while minimizing friction.
+Over time, repeating patterns solidify into conventions because they resolve practical problems like coordinating labor and establishing property rights while minimizing friction.
 Custom, as Hume writes, “renders our experience useful to us” by creating stable expectations about others’ behavior, even in the absence of formal rules [@hume2003] .
 This emphasis on habit challenges rationalist theories like Hobbes’s by showing how conventions evolve *unconsciously* through iterative adjustments.

 Hume highlights four key features of conventions:

-- Mutual benefit: all parties gain from adhering to the convention (e.g., synchronized rowing ensures progress; standardized currency facilitates trade)
+- *Mutual benefit*: all parties gain from adhering to the convention (e.g., synchronized rowing ensures progress; standardized currency facilitates trade)
-- Multiple potential solutions: different solutions could theoretically work (e.g., rowing fast or slow), but consistency matters more than the specific choice
+- *Multiple potential solutions*: different solutions could theoretically work (e.g., rowing fast or slow), but consistency matters more than specific choice
-- Unplanned agreement: conventions develop spontaneously through “a slow progression” of trial and error, not deliberate contract
+- *Unplanned agreement*: conventions develop spontaneously through “a slow progression” of trial and error, not deliberate contract
-- Reciprocity: adherence depends on the expectation that others will reciprocate, creating a self-reinforcing cycle of trust.
+- *Reciprocity*: adherence to to convention depends on the expectation that others will reciprocate, creating a self-reinforcing cycle of trust.

 For Hume, conventions like property rights arise because humans recognize the “common interest” in stabilizing possessions to avoid conflict, even if their natural inclinations lean toward self-interest [@hume1998].
 This pragmatic focus distinguishes his theory from moralistic accounts, framing conventions as tools for managing inherent human partiality.

 Hume classifies conventions as *artificial virtues*, social constructs developed to counteract humanity’s “limited generosity”.
 Unlike natural virtues like benevolence, which arise instinctively, conventions like justice or promise-keeping require cultivation.
 Their artificiality, however, does not make them arbitrary.
 Instead, they gain normative force through collective sentiment: individuals approve of conventions that promote social utility, and disapproval of violations strengthens adherence over time.
 This process explains how conventions acquire moral weight, transforming into norms that feel binding even when rational self-interest might suggest defiance.
 Experimental studies inspired by Hume’s (or rather Lewis's [-@lewis2008]) work confirm that conventions stabilize behavior even when incentives to defect arise, underscoring the interplay of habit and normativity [@guala2010].

 Hume’s theory diverges sharply from social contract models.
 While Hobbes rooted conventions in deliberate agreements to escape chaos or secure rights, Hume dismissed the notion of a primordial “state of nature” requiring such pacts.
 Instead, he argued that conventions emerge incrementally from lived experience, reflecting his broader skepticism toward rationalist abstractions.
-His framework also anticipated modern game theory, particularly David Lewis’s analysis of conventions as coordination equilibria [@lewis2008], though Hume placed greater emphasis on psychology.
+His framework also anticipated modern game theory, particularly Lewis’s analysis of conventions as coordination equilibria [@lewis2008], though Hume placed greater emphasis on psychology.

 Crucially, Hume’s account bridged descriptive and normative domains.
-By showing how conventions evolve from practical needs to moral norms, he offered a naturalistic explanation for social order that avoids appeals to divine law or metaphysical necessity.
+By showing how conventions evolve from practical needs to moral norms, he offered a fairly naturalistic explanation for social order that avoids appeals to divine law or metaphysical necessity.
 This aligns with his rejection of causation as anything beyond observed regularity, reinforcing his view that human institutions are contingent products of custom rather than eternal truths.

 After Hume, philosophers in the Scottish Enlightenment held that social order is an emergent product of individuals' interactions, however, no such order has been specifically intended by individuals.
 As @ferguson1980 wrote, “nations stumble on establishments which are, indeed, the result of human action, but not the execution of any human design”.
 Afterwards, however, the study of conventions has quieten.

 Lewis has revived and operationalized Hume’s insights into a theory of conventions using game theory and treating conventions as equilibria sustained by common knowledge and precedent.
 While Hume emphasized historical contingency and gradual emergence, Lewis imposed stricter criteria of rationality and mutual expectations [@lewis2008].
 He saw conventions as solutions to coordination problems, a class of problem in game theory (a branch of mathematics dealing with strategic behavior) which require two or more agents to align their actions to produce a jointly optimal outcome.
 In the next section, we will tour game theory and its main concepts before getting back to Lewis's theory of conventions as game theory will be crucially important in the remainder of the thesis.